lonycell/grafana.v7/docs/sources/features/panels/heatmap.md

 Data format | Description
 ------------ | -------------
-*Time series* | Grafana does the bucketing by going through all time series values.
+*Time series* | ThingSPIN does the bucketing by going through all time series values.
 The bucket sizes and intervals will be determined using the Buckets options.
 *Time series buckets* | Each time series already represents a Y-Axis bucket.
 The time series name (alias) needs to be a numeric value representing the upper or lower interval for the bucket.
-Grafana does no bucketing so the bucket size options are hidden.
+ThingSPIN does no bucketing so the bucket size options are hidden.

 ### Bucket bound